-A Residential development on Land at Boulton Moor will provide for around 1,950 dwellings within South Derbyshire and 800 new homes within the Derby City administrative boundary.

-- B The Council will require the below listed site specifics and accordance with other Local Plan policies: - That South Derbyshire District Council, Derby City and developers continue to work together to ensure that the proposals offer a holistic vision for a new suburb which is delivered in a comprehensive manner across the local authority boundaries.
-Delivery mechanisms will need to be established to ensure that the necessary level of coordination to effectively deliver the infrastructure and facilities to support the development; - ii) A jointly prepared development framework shall be produced; - iii) A cross boundary approach to housing design, layout, density, open space and landscape shall be developed/undertaken; - iv) A cross boundary approach the provision of affordable housing shall be developed/undertaken; - v) A plan of phasing for the delivery of this cross boundary site shall be submitted with any application; - vi) The provision of sustainable transport measures, including contributions to the delivery of a new park and ride and bus service to serve this the wider urban extension site; - vii) Highway works, including improvements to Snelsmoor Lane to ensure that the impact on its junctions with the A6 and High Street are satisfactorily mitigated; - viii) Cross boundary flood mitigation measures, to address fluvial; and surface water issues relating to the Thulston Brook watercourse and ground water levels; - ix) A cross boundary flood risk assessment shall be submitted with any application; - x) Improvements to existing green infrastructure shall be made, along with the provision of new green infrastructure on the site: - xi) High quality pedestrian and cycle routes within the site and links between these and existing and proposed routes and green spaces beyond the site; - xii) A significant green buffer and landscaping boundary on the outer edges of the developments, to help soften the housing developments impact on the surrounding countryside, create a new defensible boundary and help mitigate the urbanising impact of new development upon Derby City's Green Wedge; - xiii) A new district centre shall be provided, anchored by a small/medium sized supermarket complemented by a range of smaller units providing for day to day needs of the wider neighbourhood; - xiv) The scale of the anchor store will commensurate with the needs of the new community, the level of growth anticipated and the need to maintain the vitality and viability of other centres.
-The location of the centre should be the focal point at the heart of the new community; - xv) The provision of two form entry primary school to cover phases 1 and 2 with separate primary provision to serve the site in Derby; - xvi) The urban extension as a whole shall not adversely impact upon the setting of nearby Elvaston Historic Park and Garden and other heritage assets and will contribute towards softening the settlement edge around Boulton Moor;

-- xvii) Any built development to the east of the A6 and west of the B5010 shall be in accordance with Green Belt Policy; - xviii) Developer contributions to be made toward improvements to the A50/A514 and A50/A38 junctions to safeguard the operation of the Strategic Road Network.
+- A Residential development on Land at Boulton Moor will provide for around 1,950 dwellings within South Derbyshire and 800 new homes within the Derby City administrative boundary. - B The Council will require the below listed site specifics and accordance with other Local Plan policies: - That South Derbyshire District Council, Derby City and developers continue to work together to ensure that the proposals offer a holistic vision for an urban extension which is delivered in a comprehensive manner across the local authority boundaries.
+Delivery mechanisms will need to be established to ensure the necessary level of coordination to effectively deliver the infrastructure and facilities to support the development; - ii) A jointly prepared development framework shall be produced; - iii) A cross boundary approach to housing design, layout, density, open space and landscape shall be developed/undertaken; - iv) A cross boundary approach to the provision of affordable housing shall be developed/undertaken; - v) A plan of phasing for the delivery of this cross boundary site shall be submitted with any application; - vi) The provision of sustainable transport measures, including contributions to the delivery of a new park and ride and bus service to serve the wider urban extension site: - vii) Highway works, including improvements to Snelsmoor Lane to ensure that the impact on its junctions with the A6 and High Street are satisfactorily mitigated;

+- viii) Flood mitigation measures to address fluvial and surface water issues relating to the Thulston Brook watercourse and ground water levels: - ix) An appropriate flood risk assessment shall be submitted with any application; - x) Improvements to existing green infrastructure shall be made, along with the provision of new green infrastructure on the site; - xi) High quality pedestrian and cycle routes within the site and links between these and existing and proposed routes and green spaces beyond the site; - A significant green buffer and landscaping boundary on the outer edges of the developments, to help soften the housing developments impact on the surrounding countryside, create a new defensible boundary and help mitigate the urbanising impact of new development upon Derby City's Green Wedge; - xiii) A new district centre shall be provided, anchored by a supermarket complemented by a range of smaller units providing for day to day needs of the wider neighbourhood; - xiv) The scale of the anchor store will be commensurate with the needs of the new community, the level of growth anticipated and the need to maintain the vitality and viability of other centres.
+The location of the centre should be the focal point at the heart of the new community; - xv) The provision of a two form entry primary school to cover phases 1 and 2 with separate primary provision to serve the site in Derby; - xvi) The urban extension shall protect and enhance the setting of nearby Elvaston Historic Park and Garden and other heritage assets, and will contribute towards softening the settlement edge around Boulton Moor; - xvii) Any built development to the east of the A6 and west of the B5010 shall be in accordance with Green Belt Policy; - xviii) In order to safeguard the operation of the Strategic Road Network an assessment of the impact of development traffic will be carried out and developer contributions will be sought.